Washington State Republican Party: Modern era

-Trump era to present
+2010s to present

 Since 2016, the state GOP and its voter base have undergone a hard rightward shift in their political views and positions along with the embrace of Trumpism.
 This includes the party being completely taken over by social conservatives including gun rights and anti-abortion activists.
 This has led to many people on the Eastside and elsewhere in the state abandoning the party.
 After the 2020 Washington gubernatorial election, despite Jay Inslee's large margin of victory, Republican candidate Loren Culp refused to concede his loss and gave no concession speech, while making unsubstantiated claims of voting fraud.

 After Joe Biden defeated Donald Trump in the 2020 presidential election, state Republicans were divided over Trump's false claims of election fraud, with some rejecting or embracing the claims.
 In the aftermath, some Republicans and county chapters have spread misinformation and conspiracy theories over the 2020 election.
-There has been efforts by a few Republican legislators to abolish the mail by voting system that's been used in the state for years, often falsely claiming there was widespread election fraud.
+There has been efforts by a few Republican legislators to abolish the mail by voting system that's been used in the state for years, often claiming there was widespread election fraud.
 It was also reported that a Republican lawmaker proclaimed on social media to "prepare for war" and advocated for others to join following the 2020 election.
+In 2023, the state GOP selected Jim Walsh as their new chairman, signaling a hardline conservative shift for the party.
+In April 2024, the state GOP passed a resolution that claimed that America is not a democracy but a republic, stating "every time the word ‘democracy’ is used favorably it serves to promote the principles of the Democratic Party."
+Other resolutions called for terminating mail-in voting and repealing the 17th amendment, which enabled the direct election of U.S. Senators.